abcpaem/healthy-food-api/README.md

 6) Generate the database schema by running the application.
 7) Add data to DB by running the *data.sql* scripts in the project resources folder.
 8) Remove the line added in step 5) to avoid any more automatic updates in Production.

+## How to create and use an SSL certificate locally

+For simplicity, *mkcert*  will be used for making locally-trusted development certificates.
+Github repo: https://github.com/FiloSottile/mkcert.

+The following instructions are for Windows command line:

+1) `choco install mkcert` to install mkcert.
+2) `mkcert -install` to create a new Certificate Authority (which name will start with mkcert).
+3) `mkcert -CAROOT` to know the location of the CA key and certificate (cd to that location).
+4) `mkcert localhost 127.0.0.1 ::1` to create the certificate and private key for localhost.
+5) `choco install openssl` to install openssl.
+6) `openssl pkcs12 -export -out localhost.p12 -in localhost+2.pem -inkey localhost+2-key.pem -passin pass:root -passout pass:root` to convert a PEM certificate to PFX/P12 format so Java can use it.
+7) copy your p12 file from step 6) to the *resources* folder.
+8) now you are ready to run the application under https://localhost:8443/, as all the ssl configuration was already added to the spring boot *dev* profile.

+**Note**: If you are using Postman for local testing, please make sure you add your CA certificate (PEM file) under File/Settings/Certificates.

 ## Technologies & Dependencies
 - Spring Boot 2.6.7